GE Offshore Wind: Alstom Wind, 2007-2015

-A 6MW 'Haliade' began generating electricity in July 2012 during certification testing.
-The turbines electrical generator was supplied by partner company, General Electric subsidiary GE Power Conversion (Converteam), who were also expected to establish a production plant in Saint Nazaire.
+A 6 MW Haliade turbine began generating electricity in July 2012 during certification testing.
+The turbine's electrical generator was supplied by partner company, General Electric subsidiary GE Power Conversion (Converteam), who were also expected to establish a production plant in Saint Nazaire.

 In late 2012 Alstom announced the intention to construct a wind turbine tower manufacturing facility in Canoas, Rio Grande do Sul, Brazil, on a site adjacent to an established Alstom power transmission factory.
 The plant was officially inaugurated in August 2013.

-In Feb.
-2013 the company announced the cut of 35% of its workforce in Spain, due to a collapse in the Spanish wind market because of a change to governmental support for wind developments.
+In February 2013 the company announced the cut of 35% of its workforce in Spain, due to a collapse in the Spanish wind market because of a change to governmental support for wind developments.
 The facilities at Somozas, Galicia (electrical equipment), and Zamora, Castille and Leon region (towers) were to close with electrical equipment production moved to the plant at Buñuel, Navarra.
 Total job losses were later reduced from 373 to 265.

 A Haliade 150 turbine was installed at the Belwind wind farm in November 2013 for operational tests, at the time being one of the largest operational wind turbines in the world.

 In December 2014 the St. Nazaire nacelle and generator assembly factory was officially opened.

 In early 2015 a wind turbine tower factory was opened in Jacobina, Bahia, Brazil; constructed as a joint venture (51%/49%) between Andrade Gutierrez and Alstom.

 Initial orders for the company's Haliade wind turbine included 5 units for the Block Island Wind Farm (USA, March 2015); and 66 units for DEME for the Merkur offshore wind farm (Germany, July 2015).